Aliases for CEMIP Gene

 GeneCards Summary for CEMIP Gene

-CEMIP (Cell Migration Inducing Protein, Hyaluronan Binding) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include hyaluronic acid binding and clathrin heavy chain binding.
-An important paralog of this gene is PKHD1.
+CEMIP (Cell Migration Inducing Hyaluronidase 1) is a Protein Coding gene.
+Diseases associated with CEMIP include Breast Cancer.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hyaluronic acid binding and clathrin heavy chain binding.
+An important paralog of this gene is CEMIP2.

 Mediates depolymerization of hyaluronic acid (HA) via the cell membrane-associated clathrin-coated pit endocytic pathway.
 Binds to hyaluronic acid.
 Hydrolyzes high molecular weight hyaluronic acid to produce an intermediate-sized product, a process that may occur through rapid vesicle endocytosis and recycling without intracytoplasmic accumulation or digestion in lysosomes.
 Involved in hyaluronan catabolism in the dermis of the skin and arthritic synovium.
 Positively regulates epithelial-mesenchymal transition (EMT), and hence tumor cell growth, invasion and cancer dissemination.
 In collaboration with HSPA5/BIP, promotes cancer cell migration in a calcium and PKC-dependent manner.
 May be involved in hearing.